 Develop a lead magnet

-Checklist, white paper, or ROI calculator
+Checklist, whitepaper, or ROI calculator

-Set up a download page with form
+Set up a download page with a form

-Launch the first campaign
+Launch first campaign

-Google Ads for relevant search terms
+Google Ads for relevant search terms or

 LinkedIn campaign with thought leadership content